TaroMurai/Restaurant-and-bar-for-ROSCon2022/README.md

-#restaurants and bars in Kyoto for ROSCon2022
+# Restaurants and bars in Kyoto for ROSCon2022 participants

 **This repository is for sharing my recommendations on restaurants, bars, and cafes for those who are going to visit Kyoto, Japan for ROSCon 2022**